Royal Australian Corps of Signals: Structure

 The Royal Australian Signals Corps has a number of regiments and squadrons which support Regular Army, Army Reserve, and Special Operations units and Formations.
 The Australian Army's two Divisions and each Regular Army Brigade have a Signal Regiment directly supporting their Headquarters, Special Operation Regiments are supported by an Independent Signal Squadron.

 In January 2021, the 8th Signal Regiment was established as a National Signal Regiment.
 Under the new structure, Independent Signal Squadrons within the Army Reserve were amalgamated under the command of the Regimental Headquarters.
 Whilst the Squadrons are now under the command of 8th Signal Regiment, they are responsible for providing direct support to Reserve Brigades located within their respective states and territories.

+On the 09 November 2025, the Chief of Army issued an Order of the Day for the re-raising of the 2nd Signal Regiment.
+This would include the re-raising of the 110th Signal Squadron to be positioned under the regimental headquarters alongside 145th Signal Squadron.
+This regiment would continue its support of the 17th Sustainment Brigade and expand to other elements as required.